Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/saas-subscription-agreement.md

 - (f) Transmit malicious code or interfere with the Services

 ### 2.4 Service Modifications
-SkyMirror may update the Services from time to time.
-SkyMirror will provide reasonable notice of material changes that adversely affect Customer's use.
+Skymirror may update the Services from time to time.
+Skymirror will provide reasonable notice of material changes that adversely affect Customer's use.

 ---

 ## 3. CUSTOMER DATA

 ### 3.1 Ownership
 Customer retains all rights, title, and interest in Customer Data.
-Customer grants SkyMirror a limited license to use Customer Data solely to provide the Services.
+Customer grants Skymirror a limited license to use Customer Data solely to provide the Services.

 ### 3.2 Data Protection
-SkyMirror will process Customer Data in accordance with:
+Skymirror will process Customer Data in accordance with:
 - (a) The Data Processing Agreement attached as Schedule B
 - (b) Applicable data protection laws, including GDPR
-- (c) SkyMirror's Privacy Policy
+- (c) Skymirror's Privacy Policy

 ### 3.3 Data Security
-SkyMirror will implement and maintain appropriate technical and organizational measures to protect Customer Data, including:
+Skymirror will implement and maintain appropriate technical and organizational measures to protect Customer Data, including:
 - (a) Encryption of data in transit and at rest
 - (b) Access controls and authentication
 - (c) Regular security assessments
 - (d) Incident response procedures

 ### 3.4 Data Portability
 Upon termination, Customer may request export of Customer Data in a standard format.
-SkyMirror will provide such export within 30 days of request.
+Skymirror will provide such export within 30 days of request.

 ---